I learned a lot when I hosted my first-ever conference.

 Unlike a lot of the work I do nowadays (like creating educational content, getting clients, being interviewed on podcasts, and so on), this was something that definitely took me out of my comfort zone.
 While I hosted a number of events for my agency, mostly with the intent of generating sales leads, I never hosted a huge conference.

 But I did it.
-And based on the 60ish or so surveys I received back so far, attendees gave it an average 4.8/5 star rating — yay!
+And based on the 60 or so surveys I received back, attendees gave it an average 4.8/5 star rating — yay!

 In this article, I’m not going to comb over every talk and summarize what was covered.
 Plenty of other reviews and summaries, which I’ve listed at the bottom, have already done that.
 Rather, I’m going to share both what I’ve learned and confirmed after spending a few days surrounded by 120 of some of the most business-minded freelancers, consultants, and agency owners around.